karim-emara/PREXT/README.md

 ![](img/config2.png?raw=true)

 2. On the left tree, Expand "OMNET++" -> Select Makemake: On the right view, Expand "veins: custom makefile" -> Select "src: makemake..." -> On the right, click on "Options..." button under **Makemake** radio button.
 On the pop-up dialog, Select "Link" tab -> press **More>>** -> add a library in the **first** list "Additional libraries to link with: (-l option)" by clicking on the small button just above the list ->
-  * In the pop-up dialog, write "NNPDA", then click "OK"
+  * In the pop-up dialog, write "NNPDA" (or "NNPDA_win" for windows installation), then click "OK"

 ![](img/config3.png?raw=true)